Back to All Events

 • North Fork, Long Island, NY (map)

-Be a Community Scientist and join us on Saturday January 10th and Sunday January 11th for the 2026 Midwinter Bald Eagle Survey!
+Be a Community Scientist and join us on Saturday January 10th for the 2026 Midwinter Bald Eagle Survey!
 To participate, all you have to do is grab your binoculars or scope, head out to a designated viewing site, and try to spot a Bald Eagle.
 SIGN UP HERE

 We would appreciate the following information about your sighting: